The Best Open Back Headphones for Mixing and Mastering

 Things To Consider When Choosing the Best Headphones for Mixing and Mastering

-Open back headphones allow the diaphragm of their drivers to move more freely with less air resistance or pressure than closed-back design.
-This results in less internal reflection which in turn provides a bigger soundstage.
-This is useful when making critical panning and level decisions as open back speakers are useful as a secondary reference alongside studio monitors.
+This is useful when making critical panning and level decisions, as open-back speakers are useful as a secondary reference alongside studio monitors.
 The tradeoff, however, is less isolation.
 This makes them less than ideal for tracking and more suited for reference, mixing, and mastering.
-This is the reason why Open Back Headphones are widely used in studios.
+This is the reason why Open Back vs Closed Back Headphones are widely used in studios.

 Frequency Response